Jaime Faria: 2024: Maiden Challenger title, ATP and top 125 debuts

-2025: Major debut, first win and two ATP quarterfinals, top 100
+2025: Major debut and first win, two ATP quarterfinals, top 100

 Ranked at world No. 124, Faria qualified for the main draw of a Grand Slam event for the first time at the 2025 Australian Open.
 In the first round he defeated Pavel Kotov in straight sets for his first ATP and Grand Slam win.
 In the second round he was drawn against seventh seed Novak Djokovic and lost in four sets.

 Ranked No. 106 at the 2025 Rio Open, where he entered the main draw as a lucky loser, Faria defeated qualifier Tomás Barrios Vera and Jaume Munar for his first two wins at the ATP 500-level and first two outside the Majors.
 It was his first ATP quarterfinal and first at the 500-level.
 As a result he reached the top 100 in the singles rankings on 24 February 2025.
 The match between him and another lucky loser (LL) Camilo Ugo Carabelli marked only the second LL vs LL quarterfinal in ATP Tour history (since 1990) after LL Max Purcell defeated LL Andreas Seppi in 2021 Eastbourne.
 Ranked No. 87 in the next Golden Swing event, the 2025 Chile Open in Santiago, Faria upset eight seed Luciano Darderi on his debut at the tournament.
 Next he defeated qualifier Gustavo Heide in three sets to reach back-to-back ATP quarterfinals.

 In the first round of the 2025 French Open, he was defeated by Jenson Brooksby of the United States, in four sets.
 In the first round of the 2025 Wimbledon Championships he was defeated by Lorenzo Sonego of Italy, in straight sets.